Can I Appeal if My Workers' Comp Claim Is Denied?

 If your employer or insurance company denied your workers’ compensation claim, the first important step is to learn the reason for the denial.

 The denial letter should explain the reasoning for the decision.
-Workers’ comp claims are generally denied “if an insurance adjuster believes the injury does not arise out of a workplace accident,” Lewis says.
-There are a few common reasons for denial:
+Workers’ comp claims are generally denied “if an insurance adjuster believes the injury does not arise out of a work-related accident,” Lewis says.

 Didn’t Meet Deadlines